 Directions:

-- In a bowl, mix together the diced avocado, lime juice, onion, and cilantro to create the salsa.
+- In bowl, mix avocado, lime juice, onion, and cilantro.

 Common Mistakes to Avoid When Cooking Tuna Steaks